bethurban/my-comps-client/README.md

 This app also uses a Rails API (my-comps-api: https://github.com/bethurban/my-comps-api) to allow logged-in users to save searches.

+See it live at: https://my-comps.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Installation

-To use this app, first clone my-comps-api (https://github.com/bethurban/my-comps-api).
+To work on this app, first clone my-comps-api (https://github.com/bethurban/my-comps-api).
 Then run 'bundle install' and 'rails s -p 3001'.

 Then clone this repo, run 'yarn install', and run 'yarn start.'